cogent3/cogent3/doc/cookbook/annotation_db.rst

 From a Genbank file
 """""""""""""""""""

-To load features from a Genbank file, you can once again use the ``load_annotations`` function and provide the path to the Genbank file.
+To load features from a Genbank file, we can once again use the ``load_annotations`` function and provide the path to the Genbank file.
 The function detects the file type based on the file extension, and it returns a ``GenbankAnnotationDb`` object.

 .. jupyter-execute::
     :raises: